GgoSoft/BitStorage/README.md

 # BitStorage
 ## Info

-I was working on another personal project (nothing big, just a "for fun" project) and I had to store a lot of bits.
+I was working on another personal project (nothing big, just a for fun project to keep my skills up) and I had to store a lot of bits.
 I thought it would be interesting to create a bit storage system that could store bits in a more efficient and easier way than using a byte array or BitArray.
 My requirements were that I wanted to push an arbitrary number of bits and be able to read them all or just a few bits at a time.

 As an example, I may want to store 3 bits, then 15 bits, then 87 bits, then 1 bit, then 2 bits, etc. and be able to store all of them somewhere (file, memory, etc.).
 Later, I want to read all of them back in, then